"Griffiths really has developed his own style

 He went on to score for dozens of plays, corporates, short film and two feature films and produced the well received Autogeddon for the 2006 Melbourne Fringe.

 The repertoire for his 2016 Introspection and 2018 Rare View albums were composed over a period of 27 years in between music scoring work.
-7 out of the 9 solo piano pieces from Introspection were chosen by ANZCA Music Examinations for their 2018 – 2021 pianoforte syllabus and were graded as either Grade 8 or Associate.
+7 out of the 9 solo piano pieces from Introspection were chosen by ANZCA Music Examinations for their 2018 – 2024 pianoforte syllabus and were graded as either Grade 8, Associate Diploma or Licentiate ANZCA went on to come 6 pianos pieces from Alan’s Rare View album and 2 pieces from his yet to be released 2023 album Land No More?
 ANZCA conducts music examinations in Australia, New Zealand, Indonesia, Malaysia, Thailand, Singapore and Brunei.
 These pieces are published on this website.

-World class Ukrainian/Australian pianist Evgeny Ukhanov recorded & performed Introspection’s World Premiere at the 2016 Stuart & Sons Spring Concert Series, Yass, NSW, on one of only 11 4-pedal 102 Key Stuart Concert Grand Pianos.
+Award winning Ukrainian/Australian pianist Evgeny Ukhanov recorded & performed Introspection’s SOLD OUT World Premiere at the 2016 Stuart & Sons Spring Concert Series, Yass, NSW, on one of only 11 4-pedal 102-key Stuart Concert Grand Pianos.

-Rare View was recorded by international multi-award winning virtuoso pianist Nicholas Young, Polish concert violinist Dominik Przywara and Sydney concert cellist George Yang.
+Rare View was recorded by international multi-award winning virtuoso Nicholas Young, Polish concert violinist Dominik Przywara and Sydney concert cellist George Yang at Underwood Studios, Sydney.
 It is the world’s first studio album recorded with SONY’s new C100 Hi-Definition microphones.

 Rare View’s 2018 World Premiere was sponsored, filmed and recorded by SONY, Stuart & Sons and was part of Beleura House’s 2018 subscription concert series in their Tallis Pavilion.
-The concert was also the world premiere of the world’s largest piano, a 108-key, 4-pedal Stuart & Sons Concert Grand Piano, finished just in time for this concert.
-The SOLD OUT concert received wide overseas attention.
+The concert was also the world premiere of the world’s largest piano, a 108-key, 4-pedal Stuart & Sons Concert Grand Piano, finished just in time for this SOLD OUT concert, receiving world wide attention.

-The live recording of the 2nd track of Rare View, Nocturne, was released as a single on the new Elkwood/SONY label through Native DSD.
+The live recording of the 2nd track of Rare View, Nocturne, was released as a single by Elkwood/SONY label through Native DSD.

-ANZCA Music Examinations sponsored Alan’s 2019 Victoria Rare View premiere at Tempo Rubato and was SOLD OUT.
+ANZCA Music Examinations sponsored Alan’s SOLD OUT 2019 Victoria Rare View premiere at Tempo Rubato.
 It featured Nicholas, Melbourne Opera Orchestra Concertmaster Ben Spiers and multi-award winning Australian cellist Gemma Kneale.
 This was the 4th premiere on a Stuart piano.
 The concert also featured Introspection repertoire chosen by ANZCA.

-International opera star Paul Whelan will record Alan’s latest piece ‘Such a Fine, Sunny Day’, from his 3rd album titled ‘Land No More?’ at The Piano centre for arts in Christchurch New Zealand with Nicholas and another pianist TBA.
-This will be released as a single on Native DSD.
+International opera star Paul Whelan will record Alan’s latest piece ‘Such a Fine, Sunny Day’, for ‘Land No More?’ at The Piano Centre for Arts in Christchurch New Zealand with Nicholas and NZ award winning pianist Anna Maksymova.

-The rest of Alan’s latest album will be recorded in 2023 with Nicholas, Ben Spiers and Gemma Kneale.
-It will be recorded at Beleura House in their Tallis Pavilion on their 108-key Stuart and released by Elkwood and distributed through Native DSD.
+The rest of Alan’s next album will be recorded in Hi-Definitions in 2023 with Nicholas, Ben Spiers and Gemma Kneale at Beleura House in their Tallis Pavilion on their Big Beleura, the 108-key Stuart.